icelandico/geodev_site/src/lib/content/blog/svelte-rss-feed-multiple-content.md

 ---
-templateKey: blog-post
-title: Creating RSS Feed from multiple content types in Svelte
+category: JavaScript
+date: 2025-01-31 20:05:00+00:00
+description: Discover how to create an RSS feed for your Svelte website and aggregate data from multiple sources.
+Learn practical tips and examples to keep your content accessible and up-to-date.
+Boost your SEO and user engagement today!
 slug: svelte rss feed multiple content
-date: 2025-01-31T20:05:00.000Z
-category: JavaScript
 tag:
 - svelte
 - basics
+templateKey: blog-post
+title: Creating RSS Feed from multiple content types in Svelte
 ---

 RSS is not dead.
 I think so.
 Most of blogs I regularly read have RSS feed.
 I can find topic related to RSS on other sources I visit, like Hacker News, <a href="https://www.reddit.com/r/rss/" target="_blank">rss subreddit</a> and other web development related communities.
 I can still find new articles on how to implement RSS feed on your own website.
 This makes me feel that people still use it.
 So do I. I encourage you to add my feed to your list, <a href="https://www.geodev.me/rss.xml" target="_blank">you're welcome</a>.